laowantong/paroxython/docs/md/pipeline_tutorial.md

     Python **expression**.
 As such, it offers several amenities you surely know and love: comments, trailing commas, r-strings, etc.

 This is the end of our pipeline tutorial.
-Read on for more advanced features (regular expressions, span algebra, semantic triples, negations) in the [next section](#deep-in-the-pipeline).
+If you dare, [read on](#deep-in-the-pipeline) for more advanced features (regular expressions, span algebra, semantic triples, negations).